-Camden Healthy Start (CHS) has operated continuously for 18 years, and over that time, has helped more than 7,000 participants.
-CHS staff work closely with women and their families to overcome the personal challenges and roadblocks they encounter when seeking health and social services.
+Camden Healthy Start has operated continuously for 18 years, and over that time, has helped more than 7,000 participants.
+Program staff work closely with pregnant individuals and families to overcome the personal challenges and roadblocks they encounter when seeking health and social services.
 The program’s success in the community is evident:

-- More women in Camden seek prenatal care in the first three months of pregnancy.
+- More pregnant individuals in Camden seek prenatal care in the first three months of pregnancy.

-- Almost all families served by CHS have a family doctor.
+- Almost all families served by Camden Healthy Start have a family doctor.

-- More women return to see their obstetrician for a 6 week check-up or well-woman visit.
+- More birthing individuals return to see their obstetrician for a 6 week check-up or well-woman visit.

-- More women are breastfeeding their babies for 6 months or longer.
+- More individuals are breastfeeding their babies for 6 months or longer.